bloodwarriorr/bloodwarriorr/README.md

 <br />

-My name is Kenar Ben Shitrit,and I'm a highly motivated Practical Software Engineer.
+My name is Kenar,and I'm a highly motivated Practical Software Engineer.
 I'm eager to find my first job as a programmer, got wide in-depth skill set in languages such as JS(Node, React), C#(ASP.Net,WPF), Python, SQL, MongoDB.
 Team player who looks forward working with other people and making big influence.
 Smart Creative and great Self Learner.
 <br />